Examples of finitely determined map-germs of corank 2 from $n$-space to $(n+1)$-space: Acknowledgments

 \section{Acknowledgments}

 This work is based on a part of the author's PhD thesis submitted at the University of Warwick in 2011 under the supervision of David Mond to whom she would like to express her deepest gratitude.
 Without his encouragement and guidance, this research would not have been commenced or improved.
-The author would also like to thank Meral Tosun for helpful suggestions in the preparation of this manuscript.
+The author would also like to thank Meral Tosun for helpful suggestions in the preparation of this manuscript and the referee for careful reading and constructive comments.